SimonPocrnjic/upload-picture-with-php/README.md

 functions > upload.php (most important file)

-server > config.php connect.php (you can of course use your own server settings to connect to your database, i'm using MYSQLI just change the `$myserver` variable to something else)
+server > config.php connect.php (you can of course use your own server settings to connect to your database, i'm using MYSQLI just change the `$myserver` variables to your server settings)

 ### Example files